roxydesa/Berry/README.md

 # Berry
-A simple programming language based on python, Used to make apps the easiest way.
+A simple programming language based on python, A Programming Language I Just Made Up.
 Berry Is Currently In Development.

 Example Text: